Who should use this feature?

 Scanning for and confirming duplicates

-If you are on a Premium plan, you'll find the Manage duplicates button at the bottom left of the Applications > Manage applications list view:
+If you are on a Premium plan, you'll find the Manage duplicates button at the bottom left of the Applications list view in the Manage workspace:

 The scan process compares every application with all other applications created before it for similarity, then displays a list of all identified duplicate applications.